 Tip: I’d skip the dinner option.
 You’re further away from the stage, and the food isn’t that great.

-On day two we woke up bright and early.
+We woke up bright and early.
 We stopped at a café to have croissants and espresso, then headed to the Notre Dame and the Pantheon.
 Although we didn’t do it this time, I highly suggest climbing to the top of Notre Dame Cathedral.
 The views are incredible, plus you feel a little bit like Esmeralda.
 Later we found a café and had lunch over looking the Pantheon.

 We meet up with girlfriends who came from London at the Luxemburg Gardens.
 This is one of my favorite places in all of Paris.
 It’s the perfect place for romantic strolls with your significant other or your girlfriends.
 Wandering over to the Eiffel tower, we had a picnic with of course a bottle of champagne for sunset.
 This is a tradition I’ve done every time I go to Paris.
 Afterward, we headed to the latin quarter which is the idle spot to go out.
 We emerged from the metro, in Saint Michelle to a music performance by streets artist and people dancing.
 Moments like this are what screams Paris to me.